Albert Asriyan: Career in Baku

-From 1984-1989 he was the arranger/ keyboarding/ violinist/ jazz vocalist of the State Orchestra Gaya (English: Mountain), conducted by Teymur Mirzoyev.
+From 1984 to 1989 he was the arranger/ keyboarding/ violinist/ jazz vocalist of the State Orchestra Gaya (English: Mountain), conducted by Teymur Mirzoyev.
 Within Gaya formed a rock-group Talisman where Asriyan and his friend Elkhan Shikhaliev wrote and performed most of their compositions.
 He was the artistic leader of the group up to August, 1989.
 Talisman became a very well known and successful band, performing at the XII World Festival of Youth and Students in Moscow-1985.
 In 1986 Asriyan with "Gaya" and "Talisman" traveled to Kabul, Afghanistan to perform for the Soviet troops fighting in the war.
 The band also performed at major events such as the Rock Panorama of Baku-1988, Concert for the USSR government at Republic Concert Hall-Lenin Sarai in Baku, The State Central Concert Hall Russia in Moscow, Column Hall of the House of Unions at the Kremlin, as well as all over the country and outside.

 Asriyan's song Bez Tebya (English: Without You), to which Ivetta wrote the lyrics, was performed at the 1987 International Music Festival in Jūrmala.
 The video to his song "Kuvshin" (English: Vase), directed by Sevinc Kerimova, became one of the first music videos to hit television in Azerbaijan and former USSR.
 Asriyan's songs were performed on television.
-Bez Tebya was performed at the New Year's Eve Celebrations of 1987-1988 in Baku and Fakir performed at the Song of the Year Annual Contest of USSR in Baku, 1987.
+Bez Tebya was performed at the New Year's Eve Celebrations of 1987–1988 in Baku and Fakir performed at the Song of the Year Annual Contest of USSR in Baku, 1987.
 His song " 80 thousand roses" was performed by Talisman at concerts and patriotic festivals in memory of World War 2.
-Asriyan was also the composer and performer for Azerbaijan TV Show Molodejnaya Estrada (Youth Stage) in 1979-1982, and for televised concert of Masters of Arts of Azerbaijan of 1988-1989.
+Asriyan was also the composer and performer for Azerbaijan TV Show Molodejnaya Estrada (Youth Stage) in 1979–1982, and for televised concert of Masters of Arts of Azerbaijan of 1988–1989.
 His song Kuvshin was the closing number.

 Career in Moscow

 In 1989, due to civil conflict in Baku and after several attacks from the Azeri extremists, Asriyan moved with his family to Moscow, with the help of friends, where they lived from 1989 to 1993.
 Upon invitation of his childhood friend and colleague, composer Boris Vishnevkin, Asriyan became a part of the Jewish group Shabas and performed all over the former USSR.
 Together they recorded an album in Moscow.
 Asriyan performed solo with his own violin show for various events, and performed Armenian folk music with other musicians.
-On December 25, 1990 Albert and Ivetta had their second daughter, Kristina.
+On December 25, 1990, Albert and Ivetta had their second daughter, Kristina.

-Asriyan applied for entry to the USA with his extended family as refugees; they were granted entry in 1993.
+Asriyan applied for entry to the US with his extended family as refugees; they were granted entry in 1993.